 Kathryn J. Atwood, Women Heroes of World War II (Chicago: Chicago Review Press, 2011).
-A breezy introduction to women who risked their lives in the war, featuring examples from Poland, Denmark, France, Great Britain, Holland, Belgium, and the U.S. Unfortunately, no Russian women are included.
+A breezy introduction to women who risked their lives in the war, featuring examples from Poland, Denmark, France, Great Britain, Holland, Belgium, the U.S. and Poland.
+Note especially the inclusion of Nancy Wake and Pearl Witherington.
+Unfortunately, no Russian women are included.
 Albert Azell, Russia's Heroes (London: Robinson, 2001).
-Luckily, given the concerns about Atwood's book cited above, there is this volume.
-Breezy and an easy read but worth consulting for the amazing story of Nadechda "Nadya" Popova, the Russian woman pilot who flew over 1000 missions during World War II beginning in October 1941 and going to the end of the war.
+Luckily given the concerns about Atwood's book cited above, there is this volume.
+Breezy and an easy read but worth consulting for the amazing story of Nadechda "Nadya" Popova the Russian woman pilot who flew over 1000 missions during World War II beginning in October 1941 and going to the end of the war.
 "Yes, the Germans called us 'Night Witches.'
 Yes, we practiced our 'witchcraft' almost from the first to the last days of the war."

-Anni Baker, "Daughters of Mars: Army Officers' Wives and Military Culture on the American Frontier," Historian, Vol. 67 No. 1 (Spring, 2005), pp. 20-42.
+Anni Baker, "Daughters of Mars: Army Officers' Wives and Military Culture on the American Frontier," Historian, Vol. 67 No.1 (Spring, 2005), pp. 20-42.
 Army wives in the 1870's and 1880's in the American West identified with their husband's army and its cultures and traditions.
 The author believes these women developed the "Cult of Army Womanhood," "incorporating military and masculine characteristics into their behavior, even explicitly rejecting some values of civilian women."

 Lolita Baldor, "Few Army Women Want Combat Jobs," Portland Press Herald, February 26, 2014, A-5.
-Only 7.5% of women in the U.S. Army at the time of this survey said they were interested in combat positions (including field artillery and combat engineers).
-But an overwhelming number of that 7.5% wanted to be Night Stalkers (elite special operations helicopter pilots, navigators and gunners).
+Only 7.5% of women in the U.S. Army at the time of this survey said they were interested in combat positions (including field artillery and combat engineers). but an overwhelming number of that 7.5 wanted to be a Night Stalker (elite special operations helicopter pilots, navigators and gunners).
 Note the comparison with the "Night Witches" of World War II Soviet women.